hakanolgun/notes-from-books/Software/react_dev.md

 Every time your component renders, React will update the screen and then run the code inside useEffect.
 In other words, useEffect “delays” a piece of code from running until that render is reflected on the screen.

 Notice that you can’t “choose” your dependencies.
-You will get a lint error if the dependencies you specified don’t match what React expects based on the code inside your Effect.
-This helps catch many bugs in your code.
 If you don’t want some code to re-run, edit the Effect code itself to not “need” that dependency.

 ### Fetching data

-If your Effect fetches something, the cleanup function should either [abort the fetch] or ignore its result:
+If your Effect fetches something, the cleanup function should either abort the fetch or ignore its result:

 ```js {2,6,13-15}
 useEffect(() => {